MapRun is an Android/iOS orienteering app that provides GPS based

 Lawrie's Guide to Creating

-The following images show some of the options that may be viewed and changed (if not locked), and the Home screen menu items.
+The following images show a few of the "Options and Settings" that may be viewed and changed (if not locked), and the Home screen menu items.